-Banana peels are a good source of nutrients—as most kitchen scraps are—and that’s why they are all a welcome addition to our compost piles.
+Banana peels are a good source of nutrients—as most kitchen scraps are—and that’s why all these things are a welcome addition to our compost piles.

-Each decomposes in its own time, and together the variety of scraps provide an array of essential nutrients.
+Each decomposes in its own time, and together a variety of scraps, provide an array of essential nutrients.

 But, there are no superstars in the compost pile: it takes a variety of once-living things to make good compost.
-And individual plant needs will determine what’s needed.
+And individual plants and the soil conditions will determine what’s needed.

 Contrary to the hype, there’s nothing unique or even rare about banana peels that requires they be treated differently from other kitchen scraps.